istjdev/istj.dev/content/posts/postgresql-partitioning-native-vs-inheritance-trigger.md

 ```

 ✅ **Explanation**:
-- The `logs` table is abstract and holds no data directly.
+- The `logs` table is abstract and does not store data directly.
-- The trigger checks `log_time` and routes the row to the correct child table.
+- The trigger checks `log_time` and routes rows to the appropriate child table.

 ---

 ### ⚙ Native Partitioning (PostgreSQL ≥ 10)

-Native partitioning simplifies the setup using built-in features.
+Native Partitioning simplifies the setup using built-in features.

 ```sql
 CREATE TABLE logs (